vbem/lilei.tech/resumes/en_US/index.md

 ## Summary

-- 10 years' experience for R&D, including 5 years technical management experience.
-With both back-end developing and team management backgrouds, I have worked for China’s top companies of Internet, e-commerce and new-media.
 - 10 years' experience for IT technology, including 5 years team leader experience, worked for China’s top companies of Internet, e-commerce and new-media.
 - Being proficient in Cloud, DevOps, Kubernetes architecture design and hands-on operations, with both back-end developing and team leadership experiences.